luckhoi56/EE183DB_WebApp/README.md

 1. THe interface should have IP connect to rasbperry pi
 2. The rasp berry pi should have host as '0.0.0.0' to let other users connect to it

+###JSON Format
+1. The json format should be strictly as following:

+m_string = {
+            "type": type,
+            "x": x,
+            "y": y
+        }

+the type must be either: "coordinate",  or "obstacle"

+For example
+m_string = {
+            "type": "obstacle",
+            "x": x,
+            "y": y
+        }

+or

+m_string = {
+            "type": "coordinate",
+            "x": x,
+            "y": y
+        }

+The color of the obstacle is red, and the color of the coordinate is blue.